 Responsible for UIS Finance, HR, Staff Development, Communications, Departmental Administration and Building Management.
 Departmental Operations is also responsible for developing effective governance frameworks and internal processes.
 Led by Steve Kearsey.

 Develops potential opportunities for digital innovation.
 Champions user needs and emphasises user experience and accessibility.
 Led by John Norman.

 Responsible for building collaborative relationships with the Unified Administrative Service (UAS) and other Non-School Institutions (NSIs).
 Ensures that user needs are understood and met, and that pan-University services deliver a good user experience and end-to-end IT service.
 Led by Richard Young.

 Responsible for helping the University to manage its data-related risks, and extract the full benefits of the data sets it owns.
 It encompasses the principles, policies, and procedures required to ensure that data is accurate, available when required, and accessed, retained, and disposed of appropriately.
 Originates the Information Security Management Framework enabling IT security to be maintained and monitored at all times.
-Led by Michelle Finnegan.
+Temporarily led by Martin Bellamy.

 Responsible for building collaborative relationships with Institutions, understanding requirements and supporting use of UIS services that can be used alongside local services.
 Ensures that user needs are understood and met.
 Institutions include Schools, Departments and Colleges.
 Provides Research Computing Services including high-performance computing services.
 Led by Paul Calleja.